interuss/dss/README.md

 # TCL4 USS to USS Communication and Synchronization Wrapper

-This repository contains a simple, open, and API used for separate UAS Service Suppliers (USS) to communicate during TCL4 UAS operations, known as the InterUSS Platform™.
+This repository contains a simple, open, and API used for separate UAS Service Suppliers (USS) to communicate during TCL4 UAS operations.
 This flexible and distributed system is used to connect multiple USSs operating in the same general area to share safety information while protecting operator and consumer privacy.
 The system is focused on facilitating communication amongst actively operating USSs with no details about UAS operations stored or processed on the InterUSS Platform.

 ## NOTE: This is a NASA UTM Project branch specifically for TCL4
-**In the future, this can be a branch or a fork from a publicly-available repo of the InterUSS Platform.**
+**In the future, features in this branch could be pulled back into the InterUSS Platform.**

 ### Main Differences from the master branch of the InterUSS Platform:

+*   This is not the trademarked and baselined version of the InterUSS Platform.
+It should be used for NASA TCL4 activities only.
 *   GridCellMetaData endpoint is called GridCellOperator.
 *   PUT GridCellOperator now uses a json body of the entire request, rather than form fields
 *   New and different data elements within a Grid Cell Operator: